baryluk/dmt/README.md

 You can pass multiple source files if you wish.

+Using `import std` to import entire Phobos is handy, but if you script is on a network connected file system (like `sshfs`), it will considerably slow down the compilation, as the compiler is trying to find files to import relative to the currently compiled file first, and parse more files too.
+It is ok for some prototyping, but importing more specific modules is better long term solution (less likely to break too).

+## Building

+`dmt` has just one source file: `dmt.d`.
+Compile it as you like into executable, using your favorite D compiler.

+You can also just use `make` (if using dmd), or `DMD=ldc2 DMDFLAGS= make` (if using ldc), or `DMD=gdc DMDFLAGS= make` (if using gdc).

 ## Indentation

 Indentations only follows after a line starts with a specific keyword, and is finished with colon.